simonsobs/ocs/docs/user/quickstart.rst

 -------
-Now that all of the containers are running we can view the random data being automatically generated by the Lakeshore240 Simulator in Grafana.
+Now that all of the containers are running we can view the random data being automatically generated by the Fake Data Agent in Grafana.
 You can access Grafana by pointing your web browswer to `<http://localhost:3000/>`_.
 For information about how to configure the InfluxDB data source please see :ref:`influxdb_publisher`.
-Following that page you should be able to view a live datastream from the LS240 Simulator.
+Following that page you should be able to view a live datastream from the Fake Data Agent.

 .. note::
     The default Grafana credentials are "admin"/"admin".